Skip to main content

 Our Dual Degrees in Nursing Program in partnership with Luzerne County Community College (LCCC) offers high school students a seamless and unique route to earning a BS in nursing in just four years.

-You will earn their Associate of Applied Science (A.A.S.)
-Degree in Nursing at LCCC by the end of your third year, which allows you to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) one year earlier than traditional nursing programs.
+During the program, you will earn two degrees: an Associate of Applied Science (A.A.S.) and a Bachelor of Science (BS) in Nursing.
+In fact, you will even earn your A.A.S. at LCCC by the end of your third year, which allows you to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) one year earlier than traditional nursing programs.
 As a result, you can work as a registered nurse in your fourth year while you complete your remaining nursing courses entirely online, which is an advantage no other program in our region provides!

-To be eligible for the King's and LCCC nursing dual degree nursing program, students must meet the following minimum admission requirements:
+To be eligible for the King's and LCCC nursing 1+2+1 (dual degree nursing program), students must meet the following minimum admission requirements:

 • C or better Algebra II/Trigonometry level